macloo/python-adv-web-apps/docs/flask3.rst

     from flask import Flask, render_template

+When you import more than one module from *flask,* you can put them on one line, separated by commas.

 .. note:: The template needs to be a complete HTML file, with all the usual elements such as HTML, HEAD, and BODY.
 See the complete example below.